 A variety of tools and resources are available for AZA-accredited zoos and aquariums including annual grant opportunities, webinars, tool kits, eguides, and the Young Leaders program.

-For the past three years, Nature Play Begins at Your Zoo & Aquarium grants have been awarded to AZA members to create and expand opportunities to connect families to nature.
+Since 2014, Nature Play Begins at Your Zoo & Aquarium grants have been awarded annually to AZA members to create and expand opportunities to connect families to nature.
 These grant funds are used to establish or enhance programs, build nature play spaces, increase accessibility with transportation and admission support, and build partnerships with community organizations to reach new audiences and extend the nature play beyond the zoo or aquarium visit.

 With support from the Disney Conservation Fund, 111 grants were awarded from 2014 to 2016 to AZA-accredited institutions totaling $760,000.
 Congratulations to our recipients!
 Click here for the list of funded projects.

-AZA is proud to launch the Nature Play Begins - Young Leaders Program to empower emerging, underrepresented AZA professionals to become active members of the nature play movement through professional development and stewardship opportunities.
-Five zoo and aquarium professionals, age 21-29 will be selected and funded to attend AZA conferences, Children & Nature Network's Legacy Camp, and implement projects back at home that increase meaningful access to nature within their community.
+AZA is proud to launch the Nature Play Begins - Young Leaders Program in 2017 to empower emerging, underrepresented AZA professionals to become active members of the nature play movement through professional development and stewardship opportunities.
+Five zoo and aquarium professionals, age 21-29 were selected and are funded to attend AZA conferences, Children & Nature Network's Legacy Camp, and implement projects back at home that increase meaningful access to nature within their community.

 AZA's Nature Play Task Force (NPTF) comprised of AZA and Disney staff, education leaders at AZA members, and partners from Children & Nature Network and the North American Association of Environmental Education has developed a variety of resources to facilitate program implementation.
 Click on the links below navigate to or download these materials.